On The Spectrum Of Infinite Quantum Graphs: Embedding theorems and discreteness of the spectrum

 \end{proof}

-We conclude this subsection with a criterion on compactness of embeddings of Sobolev spaces on \emph{trees}.
-The following proposition is a generalisation of results in~\cite{KosNic19}, see for instance Lemma~8.1 therein, where infinite trees without degree one vertices are considered.
+Next, we obtain a criterion on compactness of embeddings of Sobolev spaces on \emph{trees}.
+It is a generalisation of~\cite[Lemma~8.1]{KosNic19} where infinite trees \textit{without degree one vertices} are considered.
 We also mention that the metric condition in Proposition~\ref{prop:length_epsilon_compact} is already known to play a role for spectral properties of infinite quantum graphs with $\delta$-couplings, see~\cite[Theorem 3.5]{ExnKosMal18}.

 \begin{prop} Let $\Graph$ be a locally finite metric tree and

 If for all $\varepsilon > 0$ there are only finitely many edges of length larger than $\varepsilon$, then the embedding of $H_0^1(\Graph, \Dir)$ into $L^2(\Graph)$ is compact and $\mathcal{H}_\Dir$ has purely discrete spectrum. \end{prop}